 Budapest has a well-developed public transport system and integrated mobility planning.
 In the 2000s, strong NGOs emerged in the city promoting cycling, walking and public transport.
 Following the creation of BKK in 2010, the agency made substantial progress in developing sustainable mobility in the city.
-Stakeholders recounted that this progress has slowed somewhat in recent years, although the election of a new mayor may bring another increase in road space allocation projects.
+Stakeholders recounted that this progress slowed somewhat in the 2010s, but the election of a new mayor in 2019 brought another increase in road space allocation projects.